Double diffusive convection

 Numerical simulations results show concentration fields at different Rayleigh numbers for fixed value of R_{ρ } = 6.
-The parameters are: (a) Ra_{T } = 7×10^{8 }, t=1.12×10^{−2}, (b) Ra_{T } =3.5×10^{8}, t=1.12×10^{−2}, (c) Ra_{T }=7×10^{6}, t=1.31×10^{−2}, (d) Ra_{T}=7×10^{5}, t=3.69×10^{−2}.
+The parameters are: (a) Ra_{T} = 7×10^8, t = 1.12×10^-2, (b) Ra_{T} = 3.5×10^8, t = 1.12×10^-2, (c) Ra_{T} = 7×10^6, t = 1.31×10^-2, (d) Ra_{T} = 7×10^5, t = 3.69×10^-2.
 It is seen from the figure that finger characteristics such as width, evolution pattern are a function of Rayleigh numbers.

-Double diffusive convection is a fluid dynamics phenomenon that describes a form of convection driven by two different density gradients, which have different rates of diffusion.
+Double diffusive convection is a fluid-dynamical phenomenon that describes a form of convection driven by two different density gradients, which have different rates of diffusion.

 Convection in fluids is driven by density variations within them under the influence of gravity.
 These density variations may be caused by gradients in the composition of the fluid, or by differences in temperature (through thermal expansion).
 Thermal and compositional gradients can often diffuse with time, reducing their ability to drive the convection, and requiring that gradients in other regions of the flow exist in order for convection to continue.
 A common example of double diffusive convection is in oceanography, where heat and salt concentrations exist with different gradients and diffuse at differing rates.
 An effect that affects both of these variables is the input of cold freshwater from an iceberg.
 Another example of double diffusion is the formation of false bottoms at the interface of sea ice and under-ice meltwater layers.
 A good discussion of many of these processes is in Stewart Turner's monograph "Buoyancy effects in fluids".

 Double diffusive convection is important in understanding the evolution of a number of systems that have multiple causes for density variations.
-These include convection in the Earth's oceans (as mentioned above), in magma chambers, and in the sun (where heat and helium diffuse at differing rates).
-Sediment can also be thought as having a slow Brownian diffusion rate compared to salt or heat, so double diffusive convection is thought to be important below sediment laden rivers in lakes and the ocean.
+These include convection in the Earth's oceans (as mentioned above), in magma chambers, and in stars such as the Sun (where heat and helium diffuse at differing rates).
+Sediment can also be thought as having a slow Brownian diffusion rate compared to salt or heat, so double diffusive convection is thought to be important below sediment-laden rivers in lakes and the ocean.